noccu/veera/README.md

 **Current features:**

-- JST and countdown timers.
+- JST and countdown timers with ST notifications.
 - Track and filter supplies and raids, with quick-hosting.
 - Plan & follow up on weapon crafts.
 - Real-time battle statistics for team and characters.
 - Analyze GW area honors for betting.
 (RIP)
 - Show immediate quest/raid drops and nightmare triggers.
+- Quickly repeat last quest or play triggered ones.
 - Display and track currencies, tickets, pendants, etc.
 - Tooltips with farm locations for commonly used craft items.